werontos/windows-hardening-framework/docs/Harden-Network.md

 For User Rights Assignment(accesschk) + Security Options type of settings create a folder that you can access easy(in my case its C:\temp\) to write a scripts there.

-❕In case you dont want to apply fully automized script to apply all necessary settings whic recommended by:
+❕In case you dont want to apply fully automized script to apply all necessary settings which recommended by:

 You can start with:
 Exporting current politics